MileHacker Logo

 Infrastructure Overview

-• Modern airports, high-speed rail stations, hotels, malls often have ramps/elevators.
+• Modern airports, high-high-speed train stations, hotels, malls often have ramps/elevators.

-• Older buildings, public buses, and some historical sites may lack features.
+• Older buildings, public buses, and some historical sites could be missing features.

 • Sidewalks can be uneven in older areas.